 People are comprised of at least 60 percent water.
 Staying hydrated keeps your body healthy and avoids many problems, including fatigue, lethargy, temperature regulation, and decreased brain function.

 On the other hand, even a 2 percent reduction in your body’s water volume can dehydrate you and start to cause serious problems.
+Dehydration occurs when a person loses more fluid than they consume.
+When the body’s normal water content is reduced, the body’s mineral balance (salts and sugar) is disrupted, which affects its function.

 Drinking six to eight 8-ounce glasses of water every day helps you maintain proper kidney function and enables you to avoid constipation, keeping your digestive system moving smoothly so your body can keep burning fat throughout the day and night.

-But what’s more, staying hydrated and avoiding water retention actually maximizes how well your brain functions, increases your energy levels, and is one of the best ways to reduce fatty thighs.
+But what’s more, staying hydrated and avoiding water retention actually maximizes how well your brain functions, increases your energy levels and is one of the best ways to reduce fatty thighs.

 This is because water functions as a transport system through your digestive tract and gets the food where it needs to go.
 It also works with enzymes, stomach acids, and hormones to break down and deliver nutrients so they can do their jobs more efficiently.